 A music promoter books talented acts to play at a venue and is then responsible for selling the tickets.
 They publicise the show, sell the tickets and pay the band.
-Venues to play can include clubs, bars, stadiums and festivals.
+Venues include clubs, bars, stadiums and festivals.

 What do promoters do in the music industry?